PsuAeroacoustics/wopwopd/README.md

 	dub build -c library -b release --compiler=ldc2
 ```

-This command builds the library without vtk support as a portable release build using the ldc compiler.
+This command builds the library as a portable release build using the ldc compiler.
 There are a number of different configurations and build types that can be used.

 ### Build Types (`-b`)